-Though only a small country, Israel has one of the highest concentrations of innovation and entrepreneurship in the world.
-On most indices, and relative to its size, Israel’s ‘Start-up’ credentials are second only to those of the United States.
+Although only a small country by size and population, Israel has one of the highest concentrations of innovation and entrepreneurship in the world.

-The high-tech sector is one of the most dynamic and competitive of the Israeli economy, it is an engine of growth which creates high-paying jobs and is heavily export-oriented.
-It utilizes and generates a highly-skilled workforce.
-And it has a strong commercialization focus – turning the bright ideas from research and academia into marketable and profitable business products.
+The high-tech sector is one of the most dynamic and competitive of the Israeli economy, an engine of growth which is heavily export-oriented and creates high-paying jobs.
+Israel is also a world leader in commercialisation – turning the bright ideas from research and academia into marketable and profitable products and services.

-Israel’s high tech sector is part of a broader ecosystem which enables and encourages innovation, and which spans academia, the military, government policy, regulation and capital markets and industry.
-An active and innovative government policy has been central to the creation and flourishing of Israel’s high-tech sector.
+Israel’s high-tech sector is part of a wider entrepreneurial eco-system which enables and encourages innovation, spanning industry, academia, the military, government policy, and capital markets.

 The Start-Up Nation